 Note: I don’t recommend this if you are not good at managing credit cards.
 It can be easy to rack up debt and managing multiple credit cards does require some amount of organizing and diligence.
 While I do think it’s smart to use credit cards to pay for daily expenses to get points, I realize this isn’t suitable for everyone.
 Be honest with yourself before trying this.

-I hope this post helped give you some inspiration on how to find cheaper flights.
-It is the biggest cost of travel so if you can find good flight deals you’ll be able to travel more, and have more experiences when you’re there.
+I hope this post could give you some ideas on how to find cheaper flights!
+It is the biggest expense when it comes to booking a trip, so finding a good flight deal is key to a budget-friendly trip.
 Are there any strategies you use to save money on flights?
 Let me know in the comments below!